MatejGomboc/minimal-nginx-docker/README.md

 This project creates an ultra-minimal Docker image for Nginx specifically designed for reverse proxy scenarios where you need to:

-1. Serve static frontend assets (HTML, CSS, JS)
+1. Serve static frontend assets (HTML, CSS, JS, images, icons, ...)
 2. Proxy API requests to backend services

 At 7-15MB in size, this image is perfect for microservice architectures where Nginx serves as a lightweight gateway/edge service.